clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 }
 ```

-We can use this `assert` utility function within our `Modal` component to check that either the `aria-label` or `aria-labelledby` prop have a value.
-This way, if another developer is using our component and does not provide an accessible name, an error will be thrown to not so gently remind them to give it one.
-Of course this type of check could still be intentionally bypassed, for example by providing a placeholder string or nonsense, but it at least serves as a reminder to our colleagues that they should be adhereing to accessibility best practices.
+We can use this type assertion utility function within our `Modal` component to check that either the `aria-label` or `aria-labelledby` prop have a value.
+This way, if another developer is using our component and does not provide an accessible name, an error will be thrown to not-so-gently remind them to give it one.
+Of course this assertion could still be intentionally bypassed, for example by providing a placeholder string or nonsense, but it at least serves as a reminder to our colleagues that they should be adhereing to accessibility best practices when using the `Modal` component.

 ```ts
 // at the top of the body of our Modal component,